thatonedoseiai/PumpBot-ESP32/spec.md

 - encoder state machine
 - initialize VM
 - run program if able
-- enter bios menu if SW1 is held or VM exits unsuccessfully
+- enter bios menu if SW1 is held or VM program does not start or times out.

 ### BIOS MENU:
 - text-only, using FreeType